What do you want this year?

 Some sound familiar to 21st-century ears.
 “Resolved, never to lose one moment of time,” or, “Resolved, to live with all my might, while I do live” or, “Resolved, to maintain the strictest temperance in eating and drinking”.

-to Jesus and serve those around us
+Making wise goals that bring honour to Jesus and serve those around us is even better.

 Other resolutions cover areas that most of us don’t really think about.
 “Resolved, after afflictions, to inquire, what I am the better for them”, or “Resolved, always to do what I can towards making, maintaining, establishing and preserving peace.”